ryancarolina/bryn_neil/README.md

 # Bryn Neil Java Challenge

-Hello and thank you for taking the time to complete this quick chanllege!
+Hello and thank you for taking the time to complete this quick challenge!

 Challenge instructions:
 Please complete the Java problems below by writing a solution in Java and then submitting your solutions by creating a pull request to this repo.
 Please note that all of the solutions must fully compile, be executeable, and contain at least one junit test.